enzofrnt/djangorestframework-deepserializers/README.md

-# Description
+# DeepSerializer

+Easiest Django REST framework addon to complete a django rest framework api in less than 1 day

+## Introduction

 `djangorestframework-deepserializer` is a Django REST framework package that provides deep serialization of nested JSON.
 It supports various types of relationships including `one_to_one`, `one_to_many`, `many_to_one`, `many_to_many`, and also in reverse through their `related_name`.
-This package is particularly useful when you need to serialize your models in a complex way.
+This package is particularly useful if you really don't want to work.
+This projects presume that you already have some or all your django models completed.

-# Installation
+## Installation

 You can install `djangorestframework-deepserializer` using pip: